Ariel Winter’s Curves Are Out Of Control In See-Through Black Dress

 “I think Alex is a great character.
 She has always been a character I really enjoy playing,” the actress added of her time on the show.

-Meanwhile, fans can keep up with Ariel Winter’s life in the spotlight, as well as her career by following the actress on her social media accounts.
+Meanwhile, fans can keep up with Ariel Winter’s life in the spotlight, as well as her career, by following the actress on her Instagram.